Joe-Degs/net/README.md

                 this option can be supplied as a  space separated string of multiple supported network types.

-    -all        connect to all the network types supported.
+    -all        Connect to all supported network interfaces.

+    The following options are not optional
-    -a          the address to connect to in "ip:port" format
+    -a          Specify address to connect to in "ip:port" format for tcp and udp networks

-    -u          the unix address to connect in the case of unix domain sockets.
+    -u          Specify unix domain socket address to connect to

     -t | -f     -t text to write into socket | -f path of file to write into socket.

+To test servers open on any network interface.

+connect and send data to ipv6 tcp server on localhost:1234

+    $ ./testnet.sh -t "random data to sent to server" -n tcp6 -a localhost:1234

+connect to unix domain socket server listening on /tmp/test.sock

+    $ ./testnet.sh -t "random data into socket" -n unix -u /tmp/test.sock

 ## TODO
+- Things seem to work now but i'm rethinking the whole listener thing.
+I do not fancy the idea of stream oriented network listener objects inheriting from the base `Conn` class anymore.
+This is because the listener objects inheriting from the Conn class end up with all methods declared on the Conn class which they should not have.
+I want to change this and create a more tailor made base class called `Listener` for stream oriented listeners to inherit from.